-Coat of Arms is a powerful symbol of rally, and previous board members have always been very aware of it.
-From the beginning of the 1996 Association, the first president, Jacqueline Lepage, and her colleagues took steps to illustrate with a coat of arms this new family reunion.
+The coat of arms is a powerful symbol of coming together and members of previous boards of directors have always been keenly aware of it.
+From the beginning of the Association in 1996, the first president, Mrs. Jacqueline Lepage, and her colleagues took steps to illustrate this new family reunification with a coat of arms.
 They obtained very good information from the House of Names in Ottawa and made the illustrations used since.
-We always have a strong symbol for the Lepage, the eagle.
+We still have a strong symbol for the Lepages, the eagle.

-One often makes the mistake of thinking that coats of arms are an exclusivity of royalty or nobility.
+We often make the mistake of thinking that a coat of arms is exclusive to royalty or nobility.
 This is totally wrong.
 In fact, the primary purpose of a shield is to be a clear and strong sign of recognition, as well as a symbol of the values that we want to achieve.

 In the Middle Ages, when they first appeared, coats of arms made it possible to recognize combatants on the battlefield.
 Surrounded by hundreds of knights in armor, unrecognizable, it was necessary to avoid hitting the cousin or the neighbor!
-Then, around the 1300 years and a little later, the trade guilds, blacksmiths, upholsterers, merchants or bourgeois have come to themselves with blazons to make themselves known and show their belonging.
-It is only much later, towards the modern era, that we are talking about the beginning of the colonization of New France, that the kingdoms of Europe found a way of taxing the aristocrats who always wanted to be well seen. of the Court.
+Then, around the 1300s and a little later, the trade guilds, blacksmiths, upholsterers, merchants or bourgeois adopted coats of arms to make themselves known and show their membership.
+It was not until much later, towards modern times, we are talking about the beginning of the colonization of New France, that the Kingdoms of Europe found a way to tax the aristocrats who always wanted to be seen well. of the Court.
 We had to pay to have a coat of arms.

-Experts in heraldry or the art of blazons will tell you: " Nothing prevents anyone from having a coat of arms ".
-There are, however, some rules to respect for a coat of arms to be considered valid, the first of which is: Never spoof the coat of arms of another ».
+Specialists in heraldry or the art of coats of arms will tell you: " Nothing prevents anyone from having a coat of arms ".
+However, there are a few rules that must be observed for a coat of arms to be considered valid, including the first: " Never usurp another's coat of arms ».